 This activity invites students to articulate your stance on the course material, exploring how their identity and beliefs shape your interpretation.
-It's an opportunity to critically engage with historical socio-economic contexts, refine your viewpoints, and express a well-considered position on the topics that matter most to your students.
+By critically engaging with historical and socio-economic contexts, they refine their perspectives and develop a well-reasoned position on the topics that matter most to your students.

 - Activity goal